jamesmontemagno/Mvx.Plugins.Settings/README.md

 * Included currently is a iOS Touch sample app and a core solution under the "Test" folder.

 #Setup & Usage
+* Now available on NuGet: https://www.nuget.org/packages/Mvx.Plugins.Settings/

+Manually (Dlls are all in Binaries folder):
 * Add Refractored.MvxPlugins.Settings.dll to all projects
 * Add Refractored.MvxPlugins.Settings.ClientName.dll to all clients
 * Or go ahead and just all all projects in and reference them